Background

 Diabetic neuropathy is the most common metabolic peripheral neuropathy.
 Because of differences in definition of diabetic peripheral neuropathy, epidemiologic studies reviewing an absence of symptoms have shown different results, varying from 5% to as high as 60-100%.
 [8] In a large prospective study done by Pirart, the prevalence rose from 7.5% at the time of diagnosis to 50% after 25 years.
 [9] Many patients with diabetes may have asymptomatic peripheral neuropathy; thus, the early use of neurophysiologic tests may help in clarifying the true incidence.
 [10]

 The prevalence of diabetic neuropathy changes with disease duration.
-In the Danish Addition study, the patient with newly diagnosed screen-detected type 2 diabetes had a prevalence of diabetic neuropathy of 13% at study entry with cumulative incidence of 10% over a 13-year cumulative followup period in a cohort with very mild type 2 diabetes that adhered to good metabolic control.
-On the other hand, in a large cohort of patients with more advanced type 2 diabetes and confirmed coronary artery disease participating in the BARI 2D trial, 50% had confirmed diabetic neuropathy at baseline and 4-year cumulative incidence was 66%–72% in those with no neuropathy at baseline.
+In the Danish Addition study, the patients with newly diagnosed, screen-detected type 2 diabetes had a prevalence of diabetic neuropathy of 13% at study entry, with cumulative incidence of 10% over a 13-year cumulative follow-up period in a cohort with very mild type 2 diabetes that adhered to good metabolic control.
+On the other hand, in a large cohort of patients with more advanced type 2 diabetes and confirmed coronary artery disease participating in the BARI 2D trial, 50% had confirmed diabetic neuropathy at baseline, and 4-year cumulative incidence was 66-72% in those with no neuropathy at baseline.
 [11]

 Mortality/Morbidity

-Metabolic neuropathies cause autonomic involvement, which can be so severe as to lead to sudden death.
-In patients with diabetes, it has been called the "death in bed syndrome," but its real prevalence is not known.
-Another complication in diabetic neuropathy is the development of foot ulcers, and some reports have estimated that this occurs in approximately 2.5% of patients with diabetes.
-[15]
+Metabolic neuropathies cause autonomic involvement that can be so severe as to lead to sudden death.
+In patients with diabetes, it has been called the "death in bed syndrome," but its prevalence is not known.
+Another complication in diabetic neuropathy is the development of foot ulcers; of the more than 500 million people worldwide who are estimated to have diabetes, the risk of developing foot ulcers in their lifetime is 19-34%.
+[16]

 Diabetic neuropathy significantly impairs quality of life (QOL).
-QOL is lower in patients with neuropathy and difference start years before and continued years after diagnosis of neuropathy.
-The high prevalence of pain due to diabetic neuropathy with substantial sleep impairment and mood disorders was reported in a study conducted in India.
+QOL is lower in patients neuropathy, and differences start years before and continue years after the diagnosis of neuropathy.
+A high prevalence of pain due to diabetic neuropathy with substantial sleep impairment and mood disorders was reported in a study conducted in India.
 [11]

 Demographics